MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/electronic-funds-transfer-eft-.md

 ---
 # <a name="electronic-funds-transfer-eft-in-the-australian-version"></a>Electronic Funds Transfer (EFT) in the Australian Version

-You can pay suppliers using the electronic funds transfer (EFT) system in Australia.
+You can pay vendors using the electronic funds transfer (EFT) system in Australia.

 [!INCLUDE [electronic-funds-transfer-eft](../includes/AUNZ/electronic-funds-transfer-eft.md)]